neverWinters/simple-js-framework/readme.md

 simplejs create project-name
 ```

-To start using the Simple Js environment
+To start using the Simple Js environment:

 ```bash
 cd project-name